-You can install and upgrade the GigaVUE Cloud Suite[®] Fabric Manager (GigaVUE-FM) on cloud or on-premises.
+You can install and upgrade the GigaVUE Cloud Suite® Fabric Manager (GigaVUE-FM) on cloud or on-premises.
 You can also upgrade GigaVUE-FM deployed in OpenStack environment.

-• Cloud-To install GigaVUE-FM inside your OpenStack environment, you can simply launch the GigaVUE-FM instance in your Project.
-For installing the GigaVUE-FM instance, refer to GigaVUE-FM Installation and Upgrade Guide.
+Cloud-To install GigaVUE-FM inside your OpenStack environment, you can simply launch the GigaVUE-FM instance in your Project.
+For installing the GigaVUE-FM instance, refer to Install GigaVUE-FM on OpenStack